Candles in Worship

 While the Bible says, “trust in the Light so that [we] may become sons of Light” (John 12:36), there is no command that worshipers should actually light candles to connect with God.
 The New Testament records no worship service that incorporated candle lights.
-While candles can give a nice atmosphere to a room, in and of themselves, candles have no mystical or spiritual powers.
+Although these can give a nice atmosphere to a room, in and of themselves, they have no mystical or spiritual powers.

 Even though candles don’t have any spiritual significance, they are often used in association with the unbiblical rituals of the Emerging Churches, New Age, Eastern religions.
 These religions promote mysticism and gaining new experiences of higher knowledge through feelings and the bodily senses instead of the Word of God.